jwnextopia/competencies/competencies/linux.md

 You understand clearly the implications of the chmod command.

-You understand what environment variables are, and the many locations and methods they can be set.
+You understand what environment variables are, and the many locations and methods they can be set as well as the security implications using them!

 ## How do you improve it?